-County of Haskell ).
+County of Haskell)

-The undersigned auditing firm of lawful age, being first duly sworn on oath says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the audit engagement with Buffalo Valley School District I-3 for the year 2014-2015.
+The undersigned auditing firm of lawful age, being first duly sworn on oath says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the audit engagement with Buffalo Valley School District I-3 for the year 2015-2016.

 John D. Turrentine, CPA P.C.

-Auditing Firm

-Authorized Agent
+Auditing Firm by Authorized Agent

-Subscribed and sworn before me this 8th day of February, 2016
+Subscribed and sworn before me this 10th day of October, 2016